Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 People who come to Joshua Tree come for the experiences.
 This was my first glamping experience and I can’t wait to do it again!
 The RV rentals have boomed in Joshua Tree.
 While I was driving, it was very common to see luxury airstreams in the distance.
 Also, RVs are cheaper than traditional cabins.

-If you’re thinking of staying in an RV, do it!
-I admit, the first night I was a little bit apprehensive.
-If you grew up in a city watching Hollywood movies like I did, you hear a noise and you may automatically think you’re going to get murdered.
-I watched a video from this Youtuber, who also did a solo trip to Joshua Tree from Seattle.
-When the night came, she said she was too creeped out to watch the stars outside because it was pitch black.
+Admittedly, the first night I was a little bit apprehensive.
+If you grew up watching horror movies like I did and you go to a remote place by yourself and you hear a noise.
+What do you think?
+For me, it was, “that’s it.
+I’m going to get murdered.”
+I watched a video from a Youtuber, who also went on a solo trip to Joshua Tree from Seattle.
+When the night came, she said she was too creeped out to watch the stars outside because it was pitch-black.
 Like I said, I had neighbors nearby so I wasn’t completely isolated, which made me feel a lot safer.
 Before you book an Airbnb, make sure you read the reviews!
 Especially if you’re traveling by yourself.

 Joshua Tree National Park